codecov/umbrella/docker/README.md

 trivial variants on the same base, so we build all three and then choose which one to "return" based on a build arg with the final line: `FROM ${BUILD_ENV}`.

+The base image for each "app image" is passed in as the `REQUIREMENTS_IMAGE` build argument.
+Production images will use the `Dockerfile.requirements` image as a base while tests and local development will use `Dockerfile.test-requirements`.

-These images are pushed with names like:
+When built against `Dockerfile.requirements`, these images are pushed with names like:
 - `<GCP repo prefix>/codecov/worker`
 - `<GCP repo prefix>/codecov/api`
 - `<GCP repo prefix>/codecov/dev-shared`

+When built against `Dockerfile.test-requirements`, add `test-` before the image name.

 Tags include `:latest` or things like `:release-<short-commit-sha>`.